 WELCOME TO OUR PARISH WEBSITE: Our Parish serves the whole of Bletchley as well as its outlying villages, Newton Leys, parts of Emerson Valley and Furzton.
-During this lockdown we are finding news ways to reach out, stay connected and share our faith.
+As we learning to steer a course through the necessary restrictions brought about by the pandemic we are finding news ways to reach out, stay connected and share our faith.

 JOIN US AT MASS FROM HOME: Live Stream via Facebook